If you don’t take care of your body, where will you live?

 This was not a formal research project, but even so, the reported results are impressive.
 After three weeks on a plant-based diet, participants’ mean cholesterol levels decreased from 203 mg/dL to 185 mg/dL.
 Six women lowered their total cholesterol levels by 40–65 mg/dL.
 Individual weight loss ranged from 1.5 to 9 pounds, with a mean of 4.4 pounds.
 Questionnaires indicated that participants increased their intake of fruits and vegetables and decreased their meat, dairy, and seafood intake.
 Of note, the nurses reported a dramatic increase in energy levels after three weeks on a plant-based diet.

 Most impressively, participants experienced positive results even without following the dietary recommendations consistently.
 That is, even without rigidly adhering to a plant-based diet, the nurses lost weight, lowered their cholesterol levels, and felt better.
-These results remind us that even without following a “strict” diet, change in the right direction can be a powerful force for better health.
+These results remind us that even without following a “strict” diet, change in the right direction can be a powerful force for better health and pointing in the right direction of exercising and eating healthy, they also found that taking the leaf miracle pills along with some recommended weight loss pills helped them feel better, for more info get here.

 Recent research on plant-based diets is also briefly summarized in the article, which will be free until April 5.